FMMT666/launchpad.py/README.md

       - no artifacts left on screen (right to left scrolling)
       - scrolling from left to right still has some issues ("quick hack drawback" :)
     - implemented same scrolling behaviour for the Pro Launchpad
+    - Mk2 LedCtrlXY() now does nothing if x/y are out of range (were clamped to 0 or 8 before)
+    - added LedCtrlXYByRGB() for Mk2/Pro; pass color arguments as list [r,g,b]

 ### CHANGES 2016/11/XX: